 The Fishermen’s Lifeboat Museum & The Peter Coke Shell Gallery

 If you are in agreement with our aims we welcome your support and active involvement.
-Please click on the Membership form page, above, print, complete the form and either send to the address given or hand in to a committee member at a society event.
+Please complete the membership form and either send to the address given or hand it to a committee member at a society event.
 We are especially keen to recruit active members who engage in our activities, but if you cannot manage this degree of involvement we welcome your membership because the more members we have the more we are likely to be listened to.